SimVascular/SimVascular-Plugin-Purkinje-Network/README.md

 <img src="images/ideal-heart-4.png" alt="alt text">

-A model face is selected by moving the mouse cursor over a face and pressing the **s** key.
+A mesh face is selected by moving the mouse cursor over a face and pressing the **s** key.
 Select the left ventricle face.
 The face surface mesh is highlighed in yellow and its name is displayed in the **Mesh Surface** text box.

 <img src="images/ideal-heart-5.png" alt="alt text">